spiral/docs/basics/quick-start.md

 }
 ```

-You can invoke this method using URL `http://localhost:8080/open/123`, the `id` parameter will be hydrated automatically.
+You can invoke this method using URL `http://localhost:8080/open/123`.
+The `id` parameter will be hydrated automatically.

 > Read more about Routing [here](/http/routing.md).